snaplet/docs-old/docs/getting-started/02-add-transformation.md

 ### Replace column data

-We identify and suggest synthetic data replacements.
-You can combine, and remove syntheitc replacements, and strip out columns that aren't helpful during development.
+We identify personal information and suggest synthetic data replacements that match those types, for example if your column contains first names we'll suggest you replace it with a set of first name values.

+Replacements can be combined with other replacements or static values, such as `${name.firstName()} ${name.lastName()}`

+The replacements are consistent across snapshots, that means that a "user with id 107" will always be "Scott."
+Consistent values are great when writing tests!

 <div style={{textAlign: 'center'}}>